Money Smarts Blog

 There’s a variety of money saving techniques available, but how do you choose the right one that fits your lifestyle?
 Breathe!
 We’ve done the heavy lifting for you and put together a list of five different options from packing a lunch versus eating out to planning a bathroom remodel.
 Start your year off right with some hefty savings; review the techniques below and choose the option that fits your needs!

-#1: Get rid of credit cards
+#1: Get rid of credit card debt

 Set a goal to pay off your credit card(s) in the first half of the New Year.
 Even those cards with low balances or low interest rates require a monthly payment.
 Wouldn’t it be nice to not have a monthly payment toward your credit card debt?
 If you want to get serious about saving, pay off your credit cards and use the extra money to start a savings account or build the one you currently have.